frederic-perez/AmE-dictionary/dictionary.md

 __stand strong__
 __stand tall__
 __stand to reason__
+__stand to reason__ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
 __standard__ _n_ :camera: :es: estandarte (?)
 __standby__ _The old standby._
 __standings__ _n_ :three::shit: _Pac-12 Standings_ _Harvick is third in the standings._ _:es: clasificación_